HRV Biofeedback: Training Your Vagus Nerve with Technology

 How to Practice

 Most HRV biofeedback protocols use a breathing rate of about 5.5–6 breaths per minute — roughly 10 seconds per breath cycle (5 seconds in, 5 seconds out).
-This resonant frequency maximizes RSA amplitude and vagal activation.
+Some people respond better to slightly asymmetric patterns like 4 in, 6 out — both fall within the resonance range.

 Key Benefits